-Suppose, however, that labour productivity were not to grow continually.
-This could potentially lead to an important avenue of opportunity for structural change in pursuit of sustainability.
-Instead of a relentless pursuit of ever-increasing labour productivity, economic policy would aim to protect employment as a priority and recognise that the time spent in labour is a vital component of the value of many economic activities (Jackson 2011).
-Increased employment opportunities would be achieved through a structural transition to more labour intensive sectors of the economy (Jackson and Victor 2013).
+Suppose however, that labour productivity did not continually grow at a constant 1.8% per annum.
+We have argued elsewhere (Jackson 2012, Jackson and Victor 2011) that challenging assumptions about labour productivity constitutes an important avenue of opportunity for structural change in pursuit of sustainability.
+Instead of a relentless pursuit of everincreasing labour productivity, economic policy would aim to protect employment as a priority and recognise that the time spent in labour is a vital component of the value of many economic activities.
+The suggestion here is that there may be employment opportunities to be had through a structural transition to more labour intensive sectors of the economy.
 This would make particular sense for service-based activities - for instance in the care, craft and cultural sectors - where the value of the activities resides largely in the time people devote to them.
-In policy terms, such a transition would involve protecting the quality and intensity of people's time in the workplace from the interests of aggressive capital.
+It would of course involve protecting the quality and intensity of people's time in the workplace from the interests of aggressive capital.
 Such a proposal is not a million miles from Minsky's (1986) suggestion that government should act as 'employer of last resort' in stabilising an unstable economy.

 Scenarios 2 to 4 in Figure 8 all describe a situation in which by the end of the run, labour productivity growth has declined to a point where it is very slightly negative.
-By the end of the scenario, labour productivity is declining in the economy - production output is becoming more labour intensive.
+At this point labour productivity is actually falling in the economy.
 Figure 8 reveals that this decline in labour productivity growth is not in itself sufficient to ensure acceptable levels of unemployment.
 For higher values of σ , unemployment is still running dangerously high.
-But for lower values of σ it is possible not only to maintain but even to improve the level of employment in the economy, in spite of a decline in the growth rate to zero.
+But for lower values of σ it is possible not only to maintain but even improve the level of employment in the economy, in spite of a decline in the growth rate to zero.

 Up to this point, our analysis of the elasticity of substitution has been a broadly descriptive one.
 We have explored the influence of the elasticity of substitution between labour and capital on the evolution of inequality (and employment) in an economy in which the growth rate declines over time.
 It would be wrong to conclude from this that we are able to alter this elasticity at will.
-Most conventional analyses (Duffy and Papageorgiou 2000, Pereira 2003, Chirinko 2008) assume that values of σ are given - an inherent property of a particular economy or state of development.
+Most conventional analyses assume that values of σ are given - an inherent property of a particular economy or state of development.
 Such analyses usually confine themselves to showing how allowing for a range of elasticity facilitates a better econometric description of a particular economy than assuming an elasticity of 1.
-Our own analysis here also assumes that the elasticities themselves are fixed over time.
-The production function in equation (21) is predicated precisely on this assumption.
+Our own analysis here also assumes that the elasticities themselves are fixed features of the economy over time.
+The production function in equation 21 is predicated precisely on this assumption.